filamentgroup/grunticon/README.md

 grunticon has 2 required configuration properties: `src` and `dest`.
 Both need to be defined for grunticon to run.

-- `src`: path to your folder of svg files, relative to the grunt.js file.
+- `src`: path to your folder of svg files, relative to the Gruntfile.js file.
 Perhaps something like `images/icons-source/`.
-- `dest`: path to the folder that grunticon will write to, relative to the grunt.js file.
+- `dest`: path to the folder that grunticon will write to, relative to the Gruntfile.js file.
 Ideally, this would be a folder that does not yet exist in your directory.
 Perhaps something like `css/icons-dist/`.

-These can be set in your grunt.js config file, under the name `grunticon`, like so:
+These can be set in your Gruntfile.js config file, under the name `grunticon`, like so:

 ```
 	grunticon: {
+		options: {
       src: "css/dist/icons/",
       dest: "css/icons/"
+    }
 	}
 ```

 The `src` property refers to the directory in which your SVG icons are stored.
 The `dest` property refers to the directory you'd like grunticon to create, which will contain your output files.